 The New Ellington Hotel, Gin Garden and Restaurant can be found in a nest of Georgian buildings in Leeds city centre.
 The hotel features accessible rooms with walk in showers, and there is ramped access to the main entrance.

-If you want to feel even more at home in Leeds, 5 star rated Roomzzz offers various luxury apartments close to the train station.
+If you'd rather not stay in a hotel, 5 star rated Roomzzz offers various luxury apartments close to the train station.
 One reviewer said there was ‘plenty of room in the wet room, including for a hoist’.

 Explore the city